ohmp/james-project/inconsistencies.md

 Correction can be done from source of truth: `MessageIdToImapUid`.
 Iterating `MessageIdToImapUid` we can rewrite messages uids in `firstUnseen`.
 Iterating `firstUnseen`, we remove entries not existing in `MessageIdToImapUid`.

+Note that `firstUnseen` table can contain many tumbstones (after user making messages as READ) generating tumbstone range warnings. https://issues.apache.org/jira/browse/JAMES-3109 proposes to rather rely on the search index for this operation within the Cassandra mailbox.
+We need to evaluate the impact (correctness as it's eventually up to date, performance) but this will effectively solve inconsistencies issues.

 ## Mailbox recent

 Table: mailboxRecents : Denormalisation table.
 This table holds for each mailbox the messages marked as RECENT.
 This